hbctraining/main/registrations/R_you_ready_to_visualize.md

 ---

 ### **Description:**

-This workshop begins with an introduction to using R and RStudio.
-Participants will learn the basics of R syntax and how to utlilize functions and packages in R for  data wrangling.
-Next, we will utilize ggplot2 and other packages within R to create data visualizations, including scatterplots, barplots, boxplots and more.
-We will assemble the figures into a single, multipanel, publication-grade figure within R. The workshop will conclude with Shiny, where participants will create interactive apps for data exploration.
+This bootcamp will provide an introduction to R, ggplot2 and Shiny apps.
+In this this bootcamp, you will:

+- Work with data in R: syntax, importing and data wrangling
+- Plot figures using ggplot2
+- Build a custom multipanel figure from real-world datasets
+- Design an interactive app for data exploration with Shiny
+- Customize app layouts for a clean, intuitive user experience

 Throughout the workshop, we will emphasize strong practices for data management and reproducibility, while also providing practical exercises for participants to apply the skills they are learning.
+It **requires no prior programming experience**.

 ---